 17. Lake Geneva Canopy Tours – Lake Geneva

 The Lake Geneva bike trails offered by the Canopy Tours adventure park are spread over 100 acres of maintained woodland.
 The trails are suitable for all ages and ability levels, so it’s a great place to start learning!

 Because the trails are divided into three sections, it’s easy to figure out which one will be best for your experience level.

 The easy trail is mostly flat, the medium one includes some obstacles and surprise turns.
 The expert section will push your skills to the limit, as the short trail is packed with obstacles and challenges.

 Canopy Tours offers other activities, like zipline tours and a high ropes course.
 For more relaxed outdoor fun, visit the nearby golf course.

 And of course, the beachy shore of Lake Geneva is just on the other side of town!
-It’s one of the best things to do in Lake Geneva and with no doubt, this one is one of the most popular Mountain Bike trails in Wisconsin.
+It’s one of the best things to do in Lake Geneva and without a doubt, this one is one of the most popular Mountain Bike trails in Wisconsin.